In this post, you'll discover 13 best US cities for digital nomads.

 As the capital of one of the fastest-growing states in the nation, Atlanta is a vibrant metropolis home to world-class attractions, top-notch dining, and diverse culture.

-With its low cost of living, affordable housing options, and excellent public transportation system, you can enjoy all the city has to offer while keeping your budget in check.
+With its low cost of living, affordable housing options, and excellent public transportation system, you can enjoy all the city offers while keeping your budget in check.

 Also, Atlanta boasts an emerging tech scene with numerous start-ups and co-working spaces, making it an attractive destination for digital nomads.